Join and analyze the data streams with Datameer's easy-to-use, spreadsheet-like interface in minutes.

 “One of the challenges and opportunities with the Internet of Things is that there has been an explosion of stream data, which is unlike the traditional data we’ve worked with,” said Brandon Bunker, Senior Director of Customer Analytics and Intelligence at Vivint.
 “Instead of having one row per customer, there may be thousands or millions of rows per customer.
 With Datameer’s intuitive Excel-like user interface, my team was able to get up and running very quickly.”

 Unlike most traditional business intelligence or data analytics tools that sit on top

-of traditional databases and require data modeling, Datameer can work with raw
+of traditional databases and require data modeling, Datameer offerings can work with raw

 structured, semi-structured, and unstructured data sources fluidly.
 Because Vivint connected devices produce unstructured stream data, analysts at Vivint are relying on Datameer to quickly and easily integrate data streams into their data lakes and then join and analyze the data streams with Datameer’s easy-to-use, spreadsheet-like interface in minutes.